SubnauticaNitrox/Nitrox/README.md

 Keep in mind that your issue may already exist.
 Please refer to the existing issue on Discord if you want to add new information about existing issues.
 You can peruse the existing issue <a href="https://github.com/SubnauticaNitrox/Nitrox/issues">here on Github</a>.

 ### How can I contribute?
 Simply submit a pull request.
 Full documentation can be found on the <a href="https://github.com/Sunrunner37/Nitrox/wiki">wiki tab</a>.
 Feel free to join us in the <a href="https://discord.gg/sF8ynqc">Nitrox Discord channel</a>.
-Make sure to check out or contributing guidlines found <a href="https://github.com/SubnauticaNitrox/Nitrox/blob/master/CONTRIBUTING.md">here</a>.
+Make sure to check out or contributing guidelines found <a href="https://github.com/SubnauticaNitrox/Nitrox/blob/master/CONTRIBUTING.md">here</a>.

 ### How can I donate?
 We do not accept donations to the mod.
 Those wishing to give money can do so here: https://www.doctorswithoutborders.org/